ajsmith607/memills/content/family-of-edward-hallock-mills/topics/corfu.md

 From the documents available to me, that include city directories and census data, I see no evidence that James Hillyer or Charles Pine ever lived in Corfu, and instead multiple sources in the 1860's and 1870's tie them only to Castleton, and I get the sense that they were probably more in the role of investors and possibly advisers and likely not involved in the day-to-day operations of the store.
 For more information on Charles Pine and James Hillyer, see [The Mills Family in Staten Island]({{% relref "staten-island" %}}).

-The following map images and associated business directories show both the E. H. Mills & Co. general store as well as the Mills' home in Corfu in the same locations in 1866 and 1876.
+The following map images and associated business directories, many provided by Alan Starkweather, show both the E. H. Mills & Co. general store as well as the Mills' home in Corfu in the same locations in 1866 and 1876.
 E. H. Mills & Co. was also referred to, on these maps and directories at least, as "Mills Cash Store" or just simply "Cash Store."

 {{% fig "corfu/1866-darien-center" "800" /%}}
 {{% fig "corfu/1866-corfu-po-map" "800" /%}}